Selling Central Palm Beach | Palm Beach County Real Estate

 4. Don’t Miss Any Bill Payments

-Your credit is continuously monitored throughout the approval process, and just one missed payment on a credit card, car loan, or other account can hurt your score.
-That change in creditworthiness can impact your loan terms or cause a denial.
+Your credit is often monitored all the way to closing.
+One missed payment on a credit card, auto loan, or other account can hurt your score and change your approval terms.

 What to do instead: